gerhynes/python-notes/README.md

 # ["foo", {"bar": ['baz', null, 1.0, 2]}]
 ```

-jsonpickle is a library that lets you pickle using JSON, which does take up more space but is readable.
+jsonpickle is a library that lets you pickle using JSON, which does take up more space but is human-readable.

 ```python
 import jsonpickle